mikechambers/dcli/README.md

 # dcli

 dcli is a collection of utilities that provide a command line interface (CLI) for working with the [Destiny 2 API](https://github.com/Bungie-net/api).

+This is an early alpha release, and there will probably be a lot of changes / refactoring.
+If you run into any issues, have any ideas, or just think sometihing can be done better, please post in [issues](https://github.com/mikechambers/dcli/issues).

 ## Utilities
 * [dclis](https://github.com/mikechambers/dcli/tree/main/src/dclis) Command line interface for retrieving primary platform and membership ids for Destiny 2 players.